 Since the park is open only for party guests, those attending will need to get special wristbands.

-Mickey‘s Once upon a Christmastime Parade
+Mickey‘s Once Upon a Christmastime Parade

-This magical parade takes place twice nightly at 8:30 p.m. and 11:00 p.m.
+Parade time: 8:30 p.m. and 11:00 p.m.

 Marching toy soldiers, reindeer, gingerbread men, classic characters dressed in their holiday best, and Santa Claus himself appear in this super fun parade.

 Did we mention that this parade also smells (in a good way)?
 It does!
 The floats are equipped with special devices that make them smell like all your favorite holiday scents.

 We truly love this parade with all our hearts.

 Parade tip: See the second showing of the parade for lighter crowds (plus you can spend time doing other things during the first parade).